IBM/service-validator/README.md

 - --hypothesis-derandomize: this flag is used to generate test data deterministically instead of generating random, valid test data.
 - --hypothesis-max-examples: this value determines the maximum number of tests to generate for each method.
 Example: `--hypothesis-max-examples=50`.
 - --hypothesis-seed: provide a seed from which random test data will be generated.

+### Replay

+The `replay` command runs a snapshot of tests and compares new results to the original results.
+This command takes a file with logs from a previous run of tests.

+    ibm-service-validator replay path/to/logs.yaml [options]

+Note: To capture these logs, run the service validator with the `--store-request-log` option.

+#### replay options

+- --id: run a specific request by providing the request id (`--id 1`).
+- --status: run only the requests with a specific status code (`--status SUCCESS`).
+  - SUCCESS
+  - ERROR
+  - FAILURE
+- --uri: run the requests that contain the given uri (`--uri path1/resources`)
+- --method: run only the requests that use the given HTTP method (`--method GET`)

 ## Configuration